 The COVID-19 pandemic has already led to a surge in the demand for medical-related products.
 These include face masks, hand gloves, and respirators.

 Drugmakers are also conducting trials to see how they could repurpose their existing drugs to fight the pandemic.
 It is another opportunity to make money with what they already have.

 The race to find a cure for the coronavirus infection is in overdrive at the moment.
 Pharma companies are vying to be the first to find a solution, knowing that the rewards will be humongous.
 They have increased their investment in this direction.

 By contrast, there are certain medical conditions that Big Pharma has not paid attention to due to lower profit potential while people die from them.
 Diseases that mostly affect poorer countries of the world typically get little attention for this reason.

-Tuberculosis, a disorder that mostly kills the poor, still doesn’t have a cure because of low profit potential, according to an op-ed published by The Guardian.
-Also, Ebola did not receive much attention, if any, until the outbreak of years ago that impacted some developed countries.
+Tuberculosis, a disorder that mostly kills the poor, still doesn’t have a cure because of its low-profit potential, according to an op-ed published by The Guardian.
+Also, Ebola did not receive much attention, if any, until the outbreak years ago that impacted some developed countries.

 U.S. President Donald Trump recently made the headlines for exhibiting similar self-interest as these companies to the possible detriment of others.
 He tried to acquire exclusive rights to a potential vaccine for COVID-19 for Americans.

 Bernie Sanders recently said Big Pharma is already relishing the prospect of how much money it could make for finding a solution to the coronavirus.
 The Democratic senator described the industry’s leaders as “a bunch of crooks.”